kookmin-sw/capstone-2022-24/docs/index.md

 determiner
 1.various kinds of things

-✔ **Ongot** is a **"OTT Gathering"** web service that integrates OTT supplementary functions.
+✔ **Ongot** is a **"OTT Gathering"** web service that integrates OTT supplementary features.

 ✔ **OTT Gathering**

-🔍 'Gathering' OTT Videos - Video Integration Inquiry
+🔍 'Gathering' OTT Videos - Integrated Video Information
-"Ongot" provides list of videos by each OTT and integrated video search function.
+"Ongot" provides a list of videos by OTT and integrated search feature

-📑 'Gathering' Information about My Viewing Experience - Management of Viewing Records
+📑 'Gathering' Information about My Video History - Management of Watching Records
-"Ongot" provides a function of managing the viewing record of videos, such as Inqury / MyList / StarRating / WatchingMark, etc by videos.
+"Ongot" provides a feature of managing the watching record of videos, such as Recent Views / WishList / StarRating / WatchingMark by video

-💸 'Gathering" OTT - OTT Joint Subscription
+💸 'Gathering" OTT - OTT Group Subscription
-"Ongot" provides a function of managing integrated management of joint subscription, such as OTT Joint Subscription / Payment / Viewing / Cancellation of Joint Subscription / Automatic Extension, etc.
+"Ongot" provides a feature of managing integrated management of group subscription, such as OTT Group Subscription / Payment / Cancellation / Automatic Extension

 **The purpose of Project**
-The OTT platform, which has become diverse, make difficult to search and view videos.
+The OTT platforms, which have become diverse, make difficult to search and watch videos.
-Base on actual experience, we felt need of integrated service as the number of OTT accounts subscribed increased and management became difficult.
+In addition, as the number of OTT accounts subscribed increases, consumers have difficulty managing their accounts.
-So we planned this project that integrates OTT supplementary functions to improve user convenience.
+So we planned this project that integrates OTT supplementary features to improve user convenience.

 ## 소개 영상
 추후 업로드 예정